plausible/docs/docs/proxy/guides/apache.md

 </VirtualHost>
 ```

-In case you host a plausible instance(self-hosting setup) update the `ProxyPass` and `ProxyPassReverse` directives to point to your instance.

-## Step 2: Adjust your deployed script
+## Step 3: Adjust your deployed script

 With the above config in place, you can change the script tag on your site as follows:

 ```html
 <script defer data-api="/api/event" data-domain="website.com" src="/js/script.js"></script>
 ```

+That's it!
+You're now using a proxy.

+## Alternative reverse proxy written in PHP for shared hosting on Apache

+As an alternative to the above, there's also a reverse proxy for Plausible Analytics written in PHP for shared hostings on Apache.
+[See details here](https://github.com/Neoflow/ReverseProxy-PlausibleAnalytics).